How to Start Woodworking at Home

 As with any project, the better you are organized, the more effortlessly you can work.
 You’ll also avoid a lot of unnecessary stress by being able to locate what you need with minimal fuss.

 Now that you know how to start woodworking and organize your workplace, what items do you need to get started?
-“Wood” would be the obvious answer (we’ll talk about that later).
+“Wood” would be the obvious answer (see “Different Types of Wood and Their Uses“).
 The next obvious answer would be: woodworking tools!